-These questions may be on the test.
-If you can't answer them all, re-read subsections 2.17, 2.18, and 2.19 braking or acceleration.
+By far the most common skid is one in which the rear wheels lose traction through excessive braking or acceleration.
 Skids caused by acceleration usually happen on ice or snow.
 Taking your foot off the accelerator can easily stop them.
 (If it is very slippery, push the clutch in.
 Otherwise, the engine can keep the wheels from rolling freely and regaining traction.)